mmore500/frontiers-2021/review/reviewer-3-evaluation.md

 >
 > Doing so, the authors demonstrate the ability of their model to generate complex multicellular evolutive strategies, and the usefulness of complex individual-based simulations to tackle the modeling of major evolutionary transitions.

+Your comments touch on the major points we hoped to present in our manuscript.
+We appreciate your careful attention and copacetic synopsis.

 ## Q2 Please highlight the limitations and strengths.

 > Reviewer 3 | 01 Nov 2021 | 11:51